alphagov/digitalmarketplace-contained/README.md

 ## How to run this project

-* Clone this repo
+1. Clone this repo

-* Clone the apps' Github repos into `/resources-for-container/mount/apps-github-repos` (if you are using dm-runner you could just copy the content of the `code` directory over there)
+2. Clone the apps' Github repos into `/resources-for-container/mount/apps-github-repos` (if you are using dm-runner you could just copy the content of the `code` directory over there) [TODO: create a script to do this]

-* In the `/resources-for-container/mount` folder, add a file `test_data.sql` containing the SQL statements to initialise the database.
+3. In the `/resources-for-container/mount` folder, add a file `test_data.sql` containing the SQL statements to initialise the database (you can use the one from dm-runner).

-* Build the container: `docker build -t dmp-contained .`
+4. Build the container: `docker build -t dmp-contained .`

-* Run the container:
+5. Run the container:
   ```
   docker run \
   --init --rm -it \